xiaoyuwan-bit/MS-Research-Project/README.md

 ## Methodology ##
 * Generalized Estimating Equation (GEE) for longitudinal data analysis.
-* Graphical representation using mean QoL socres and forest plots.
+* Graphical representation using mean QoL scores and forest plots.
-* Model selection suing ANOVA tests and Quasi-likelihood Information Criterion (QIC).
+* Model selection using ANOVA tests and Quasi-likelihood Information Criterion (QIC).

 ## Key Results ##
 * No statistically significant improvement in QoL from combining lenalidomide with azacitidine.